alchemyplatform/aa-sdk/site/getting-started/setup.md

 2. To learn about the end-to-end process of integrating smart accounts in your applications, check out the section on [Smart Accounts](/smart-accounts/).

-3. To learn about the `owner` field on your smart account, check out the section on [Choosing a Signer](/signers/choosing-a-signer) to own the smart account.
+3. To learn about the `signer` field on your smart account, check out the section on [Choosing a Signer](/signers/choosing-a-signer) to own the smart account.

 4. To learn more about different User Operations you can send with different `target` and `data` fields in the `sendUserOperation` function above, look at our [How to send a User Operation](/using-smart-accounts/send-user-operations) guide for an example using NFT mints.